nootkan/classic-press-formspammertrap-plugin/mu-plugins/README.txt

 ## When to Use

-Install this mu-plugin if you experience any of these issues with FormSpammerTrap on a wp installation:
+Install this mu-plugin if you experience any of these issues with FormSpammerTrap:

 - Fatal error: "Cannot declare class PHPMailer, because the name is already in use"
 - Critical errors when activating the FormSpammerTrap plugin
 - Email sending failures related to PHPMailer conflicts
-- WordPress sites where FormSpammerTrap worked before but suddenly stopped
+- WordPress/Classic Press sites where FormSpammerTrap worked before but suddenly stopped

 ## How It Works

 The plugin loads WordPress's native PHPMailer classes very early in the WordPress initialization process (priority 1).
-This ensures that when the FormSpammerTrap plugin checks for existing PHPMailer classes, it finds them already loaded and skips loading its own copy.
+This ensures that when the FormSpammerTrap plugin "Sanity Check Feature" checks for existing PHPMailer classes, it finds them already loaded and skips loading its own copy.

 ## Troubleshooting

 ### If you're still getting errors after installation:

-1. **Verify platform**: Confirm you're running WordPress, not ClassicPress
-2. **Check file location**: Ensure the file is in `/wp-content/mu-plugins/` (not `/wp-content/plugins/`)
+1. **Check file location**: Ensure the file is in `/wp-content/mu-plugins/` (not `/wp-content/plugins/`)
-3. **File permissions**: Make sure the file has proper read permissions
+2. **File permissions**: Make sure the file has proper read permissions
-4. **Deactivate temporarily**: Rename the mu-plugin file to test if it's causing any issues ie: fix-formspammertrap-phpmailer-old.php
+3. **Deactivate temporarily**: Rename the mu-plugin file to test if it's causing any issues ie: wp-content/mu-plugins/fix-formspammertrap-phpmailer-old.php

 ### If emails aren't sending: